frugalware/frugalware.gitlab.io/content/package/mlir.md

 * /usr/lib/libMLIRSPIRVDialect.a
 * /usr/lib/libMLIRSPIRVModuleCombiner.a
 * /usr/lib/libMLIRSPIRVSerialization.a
+* /usr/lib/libMLIRSPIRVTarget.a
 * /usr/lib/libMLIRSPIRVTestPasses.a
 * /usr/lib/libMLIRSPIRVToLLVM.a
+* /usr/lib/libMLIRSPIRVToLLVMIRTranslation.a
 * /usr/lib/libMLIRSPIRVTransforms.a
 * /usr/lib/libMLIRSPIRVTranslateRegistration.a
 * /usr/lib/libMLIRSPIRVUtils.a
+* /usr/lib/libMLIRSubsetOpInterface.a
 * /usr/lib/libMLIRSupport.a
 * /usr/lib/libMLIRTableGen.a
 * /usr/lib/libMLIRTargetCpp.a
+* /usr/lib/libMLIRTargetLLVM.a
 * /usr/lib/libMLIRTargetLLVMIRExport.a
 * /usr/lib/libMLIRTargetLLVMIRImport.a
 * /usr/lib/libMLIRTblgenLib.a